Hepatectomy: Technique

 A hepatectomy is considered a major surgical procedure performed under general anesthesia.
 Access is accomplished by laparotomy, historically by a bilateral subcostal ("chevron") incision, possibly with midline extension (Calne or "Mercedes-Benz" incision).
 Nowadays a broadly used approach for open liver resections is the J incision, consisting in a right subcostal incision with midline extension.
 The anterior approach, one of the most innovative, is made simpler by the liver hanging maneuver.

 In most recent years the minimal invasive approach, consisting in laparoscopic and then robotic surgery, has become increasingly common in liver resective surgery.

 Hepatectomies may be anatomic, i.e. the lines of resection match the limits of one or more functional segments of the liver as defined by the Couinaud classification (cf. liver#Functional anatomy); or they may be non-anatomic, irregular or "wedge" hepatectomies.
 Anatomic resections are generally preferred because of the smaller risk of bleeding and biliary fistula; however, non-anatomic resections can be performed safely as well in selected cases.

-The Pringle manoeuvre is usually performed during a hepatectomy to minimize blood loss - however this can lead to reperfusion injury in the liver due to Ischemia.
+The Pringle manoeuvre is usually performed during a hepatectomy to minimize blood loss; however, this can lead to reperfusion injury in the liver due to ischemia.

 Complications

 Bleeding is a feared technical complication and may be grounds for urgent reoperation.
-It has been demonstrated that the intraoperative blood loss during liver resections affects the outcome in terms of postoperative morbility and mortality.
+It has been demonstrated that the intraoperative blood loss during liver resections affects the outcome in terms of postoperative morbidity and mortality.
 Biliary fistula is also a possible complication, albeit one more amenable to nonsurgical management.
 Pulmonary complications such as atelectasis and pleural effusion are commonplace, and dangerous in patients with underlying lung disease.
 Infection is relatively rare.

 Liver failure is the most serious complication of liver resection; this is a major deterrent in the surgical resection of hepatocellular carcinoma in patients with cirrhosis.
 It is also a problem, to a lesser degree, in patients with previous hepatectomies (e.g. repeat resections for reincident colorectal cancer metastases).